 A unique book, a new look.
 The purpose of this enterprise was a journey of discovery, to meet Jewish people of all colours, shapes, sizes and from all walks of life.

-*Trigger Warning – this article includes a mention of sexual abuse.
+*Trigger Warning: this article includes mentions of sexual abuse.
 Reader discretion advised*

 The author, a naïve young Londoner, a Jewish boy, had thought his people slotted into boxes like so many.

 In 2016, an idea formed.
 For it to develop, he set out for 12 countries to explore and research for this masterpiece.
 These countries include: Tel Aviv, Azerbaijan, Argentina, UK, India, China, Ethiopia, the USA and Ukraine.
 John asked of himself “how do I normalise the identity of my fellow Jews?”
 By the end of his journey, he concluded that positively they had done it themselves.

 I loved hearing about his Mum who was ever so slightly shocked at the title of the book ‘Jew’.
 But like him, I agree that “stark reality” is the perfect term to summarise the book – so only this title will do.